Recommended Do’s & Don’ts for

 - Baby Gate(s)

-- Plenty of tasty treats (Think cooked meats rather than anything to rich as their tummy may be a little sensitive for a few days)
+- Plenty of tasty treats (Think cooked meats rather than anything too rich as their tummy may be a little sensitive for a few days)

 - Treat bag

-Prevention of Problems During the First Few Days & Weeks
+Prevention of Problems in the First Few Days & Weeks of Adoption Are Critical.